priyammaz/MyTorch/README.md

 What do you think would work best for you right now, and how should you prioritize your workout routines based on your goals and preferences?
 ```

 I have noticed that the 1B model seems to be a little more wordy, but also more descriptive!
 But this is just for fun so it acts as an example!
+We could use post training RL to promote shorter responses, but that is left for another time in the future!

 ### Limitations